thetrickster/FoundationPress-child/README.md

 # FoundationPress Child Theme

-This is a Wordpress child theme for the parent theme FoundationPress by `` at .
+This is a Wordpress child theme for the parent theme [FoundationPress](https://github.com/olefredrik/FoundationPress) by `olfredrik`.
 This theme follows the same conventions and allows you to use Grunt and Bower to control and update dependencies and watch for your SASS changes.

 ## Quickstart